jastakhova/consensual/README.md

 #### Active ToDo

-- On profile page it is possible to remove other person notifications + Your Recent Activity block doesn't make sense
-- add Copy action
++ add Copy action
+  - Publish
+  - Delete
+  - reference links
 - add blocking comments + notice + tickler
 - Terms of use email should we sent on new sign-ups not only invites
 - Highlighting the changes or adding warning message on top of changes when visiting the proposal page